Didsbury: River Mersey

 Didsbury was one of the few places between Stretford and Stockport where the River Mersey could be forded, which made it significant for troop movements during the English Civil War, in which Manchester was on the Parliamentarian side.
 The Royalist commander, Prince Rupert, stationed himself at Didsbury Ees, to the south of Barlow Moor.
 A section of the Jacobite army including the Duke of Perth crossed the Mersey at Didsbury in 1745 in the Jacobite march south from Manchester to Derby.
-Bonnie Prince Charlie crossed at Stockport.

 Immigration from Europe

 Jewish immigrants started to arrive in Manchester from the late 18th century, initially settling mainly in the suburbs to the north of the city.
 From the 1890s onwards, many of them moved to what were seen as the more "sophisticated" suburbs in the south, such as Withington and Didsbury.
 The influx of Jewish immigrants led to West Didsbury being nicknamed "Yidsbury" and Palatine Road, a main road through West Didsbury, "Palestine Road".

 A growing population of German merchants and industrialists in the mid-19th century earned Manchester the nickname of "the German city".
 In the Didsbury area, the Souchays were a well-known merchant family of Huguenot descent with connections to Germany.
 John D. Souchay built Eltville House, a large residence on the corner of Fog Lane and Wilmslow Road (a site bounded today by Clayton Avenue and Clothorn Road).
 The house, named after Eltville in Germany, had a pair of gate lodges at its Wilmslow Road entrance and the Ball Brook ran through its large garden.
 Other members of the family, Charles (or Carl) and Adelaide (or Adelheid) Souchay, lived nearby at Withington House on Wilmslow Road (the present site of the telephone exchange at Old Broadway).
 The Souchays were related to Cécile Mendelssohn Bartholdy, wife of the German composer Felix Mendelssohn.
 In the 1840s, Mendelssohn made several visits to Britain and stayed with the Souchays; he wrote a number of letter to friends with "Eltville House, Withington" as the return address.
 The Souchays were members of St Paul's Church, Withington; Mendelssohn gave a recital on the newly installed pipe organ there in 1847, and the first wedding to take place there was that of John Souchay's eldest daughter in 1850.
 The Souchays are buried in St Paul's churchyard.
 Eltville House was purchased by Jame Clayton Chorlton in 1888 and he renamed it Didsbury Priory.
 The Chorltons often opened their private garden to the public during springtime.